 When grown with care, not burned in the roaster, and ground fresh, black coffee can taste vibrant, diverse, and even sweet.

 Ever had coffee that tastes like…

 - Chocolate 🍫 and tropical fruit 🍊 -> that’s our light roast

 - Candied nuts 🥜 and sweet citrus 🍋 -> that’s our medium roast

 - Caramel 🍬 and dark chocolate 🍫 -> that’s our dark roast

 When coffee tastes this rich and complex, you don’t miss the cream and sugar.

 We source our beans from small-batch farms that are eco-conscious, ethically-driven, and quality-focused (that’s why the coffee tastes so good).
-When you buy JavaPresse, you can enjoy a max-efficiency mug each morning know you’re participating in an ethical coffee supply chain.
+When you buy JavaPresse coffee, you can enjoy a max-efficiency mug each morning know you’re participating in an ethical coffee supply chain.